 During an ultrasound exam, (also known as a sonogram), sound waves far above the range of human hearing penetrate your body.
 When your internal organs reflect back the sound waves, a computer records and interprets the resulting echoes and generates an image of the area of your body being examined.
 An ultrasound does not use X-rays; therefore, it is appropriate even for pregnant women, who are advised to avoid X-ray and CT scans.

-Ultrasound at Macon County General Hospital
+Ultrasound at Macon Community Hospital

 - Renal (kidneys)